precice/precice.github.io/pages/privacy.md

 * (b) **communication data** will be retained for a minimum period of 1 month following the date of the communication in question, and for a maximum period of 2 years following that date.

-* (c) **registration data** will be retained for a minimum period of 1 month following the date of the communication in question, and for a maximum period of 2 years following that date.
+* (c) **event registration data** will be retained for a minimum period of 1 month following the date of the communication in question, and for a maximum period of 2 years following that date.

 *Usage data*, as a category of personal data in the context of this privacy policy, will not be retained after collection.
 Upon collection usage data is processed in such a way that it does not relate to a natural person and is therefore not considered personal data under GDPR, see [https://plausible.io/data-policy](https://plausible.io/data-policy) for details.